 The three are down a dirt road out in the vast nothing between Houston and Dallas.
 It's a stretch of dense woodland, pine trees mostly.
-They took a long walk in a circle.
-No buildings in sight, no trails, just trees.
+A long walk in a circle confirmed no buildings in sight, no trails, just trees.
 They string a line of four cans from a branch about two feet apart.
 Katja gets them swinging, steps to the side.
-Katya plunks the first, misses the second, hits the third and forth.
+From ten yards, Katya plunks the first, misses the second, hits the third and forth.

 Ellen steps up, Katja sets them in motion again, she hits two, misses two, "Dang, not as simple as I'd hoped."

 Katja gets three and nicks the forth.
 They go back and forth like this, replace a couple of shredded cans.
-Go through a hundred fifty rounds between the Glock and Ruger.
+Go through a hundred fifty rounds total.
+By the last couple of magazines, they get the cans from twenty yards with eight percent accuracy.

 Katya, "Let's go, good enough for now."